 The relationship between teacher education and internationalization is often regarded as one that has just begun, sparked by globalization and its knowledge economy.
 This book questions such an assumption by arguing that although contemporary demands on teacher education have intensified the need ...

 By Tran Le Huu Nghia, Ly Thi Tran

-Located within the global changing contexts of higher education in the 21st century, this book examines the reform of the teaching and learning practices in Vietnamese universities under the Higher Education Reform Agenda and the influence of internationalisation on the higher education sector. ...
+Located within the global changing contexts of higher education in the 21st century, this book examines the reform of the teaching and learning practices in Vietnamese universities under the Higher Education Reform Agenda and the influence of internationalization on the higher education sector. ...

-Hikyoung Lee, Bernard Spolsky
+By Hikyoung Lee, Bernard Spolsky

 English is the most widely taught and learned language in the world and is used for communication among speakers from different language backgrounds.
 How it can be effectively taught and learned, what English means to, and how it can be "owned" by, non-native speakers of English in Asia and ...